deejoe/hfoss-wiki/bugfix.md

 You will be graded on your post and the explanation of your process.
 Extra kudos (but not extra credit) for super epic patches.
-Extra credit (actual extra credit) for patches that are actually accepted upstream.
+Extra credit (actual extra credit) for patches that are actually accepted upstream, both for the initial assignment and for any subsequently-accepted fixes.

 ### Submitting the Deliverable